NOT Good!! Delta Introduces Basic Economy to Award Flights

 It’s always good to have options when it comes to using our miles & points, right?
 If that’s the case, what’s so awful about Delta giving its loyalty members the option to redeem miles for Basic Economy?

 Delta doesn’t have an award chart.
 So you really can’t know for sure how many miles your desired flight is going to cost until you actually look it up.

 For example, if I want to fly from Cincinnati to Miami, the lowest I’ll pay is 7,500 Delta miles one-way.
 But other days I’ll pay 9,500 miles for the same ticket.
 Other days, 19,000 miles.
 Basically, Delta charges whatever it wants each day.

 Now, select Delta routes will have an additional option to book Basic Economy with miles.
 Because there is no award chart, it might be difficult to tell if Delta is raising coach prices or truly giving folks a cheaper option.
 View From the Wing observes that the difference between Basic Economy and regular coach (with none of the silly extra charges) looks to be 2,500 Delta miles.

 We don’t know when or if Delta will decide to roll out this option to all its routes.
 However, Delta is generally the trailblazer among US airlines.
 When they implement a new policy, both United Airlines and American Airlines have no problem following along.

 Whether or not Delta finds Basic Economy award flights to be a success, these other airlines could well adopt the idea.
-And we could begin seeing award prices rise for the same benefits we’ve all enjoyed in the past, like the ability to change flights, choose seats, even bring carry-on luggage (though if you have the right airline credit card, that will never be an issue).
+And we could begin seeing award prices rise for the same benefits we’ve all enjoyed in the past, like the ability to change flights, choose seats, even bring carry-on luggage (though if you have the right credit card with airline miles, that will never be an issue).

 What do you make of this experiment by Delta?
 Are you worried other airlines will jump on the bandwagon?